Enrollment Policies

 Planned / Waitlisted courses at UCSD do not count towards prereqs, not even via an EASy request.

-Enrolled courses that are in progress at UCSD (but not UCSD Extension) automatically count as prereqs in WebReg when you enroll in a physics course for a subsequent term – no EASy request is required.
-For example, enrolled summer session 1 courses automatically count as prereqs when enrolling in summer session 2 through WebReg – no EASy request is required.
+Enrolled courses at UCSD (but not UCSD Extension) are considered in-progress and these couses automatically count as prereqs in WebReg when you enroll in a physics course for a subsequent term – no EASy request is required.
+For example, enrolled summer session 1 courses automatically count as prereqs when enrolling in summer session 2 and Fall term through WebReg – no EASy request is required.

 What are the policies on prereqs taken outside of UCSD?